 Nabataeans were the ancient inhabitants of this region and the whole of Petra City is attributed to them.
 They were a trading tribe that lived at the crossroads of ancient trade routes.
 Nabateans have left their marks in the form of Petroglyphs that can be seen on the rocks here.
 They are so similar to rock art that you see in places like Bhimbetka, Chhattisgarh and even rock carvings in Goa.
 A look at these petroglyphs made me wonder how the people located in various parts of the world expressed themselves so similarly.
 Did they meet each other and inspire each other’s work or it is just a part of evolution that they all had the same inspiration to leave behind stories for the generations to come.

-Camping at Wadi Rum
+Bedouin Camps at Wadi Rum

 There are camping accommodations available at Wadi Rum and I am sure it would be one hell of an experience to camp in the desert.
-However, I just did a day trip to Wadi Rum and missed the fun of staying in a camp.
+However, I just did a day trip and missed the fun of staying in a camp.
 But I did have the joy of having lunch at Rahayeb Desert Camp.

 The cooking was done in a so-called ‘traditional’ way where a whole animal was hung upside down on top is a simmering fire.
 My vegetarian sensibilities kept me closer to the salad table.